Kirk Howard: Dundurn Press

 Howard founded Dundurn Press in 1972.
 Originally a small press, Dundurn was established with the mandate to supply Canadian readers with books on Canadian history.
 He named the company after Dundurn Castle, which is located close to where he lived as a child.

 Howard oversaw the company’s first major expansion in 1991, after Dundurn Press won a 46-volume contract from the Canadian government to publish the proceedings of the Royal Commission on Electoral Reform and Party Financing.
 Howard knew that to survive in the Canadian publishing landscape you need to have volume.
 After expanding his business to meet the contract Howard made a strategic decision to secure Dundurn using this base to purchase important Canadian publishers that were struggling to stay in business..
 Over more than twenty five years Howard has increased the business and also preserved many Canadian works by purchasing the companies and keeping the titles actively in print.

 In 2008, Howard purchased the Canadian Book Review annual as it struggled to move from annual hard copy books to a digital format.
 The Canadian Book Review Annual (CBRA) founded in 1975 provides the most comprehensive collection of authoritative reviews of English-language, Canadian-authored scholarly, reference, trade, and books for youths published in Canada.
 In 2012 after Howard invested in digitizing the reviews he donated it to the University of Toronto Library Services to make it available as an open source database.

 Dundurn’s success in Canada's volatile book publishing industry, which in recent years has seen many independent houses closing, has been credited to Howard’s foresight that a publisher requires quantity and accessibility in order to survive.

-In later years Dundurn’s publishing programme expanded its original publishing mandate to include lavishly illustrated books on Canadian art and artists (such as A.Y.
+In later years, Dundurn’s publishing program expanded its original publishing mandate to include illustrated biographies on Canadian art and artists (such as A.Y.
 Jackson, Lawren Harris, Frederick Varley, and the female artists of the Beaver Hall Group in Montreal), as well as works on important Canadian cultural institutions (such as the National Arts Centre, the Canadian Opera Company, the Stratford Festival, and the National Ballet of Canada).
-Dundurn has developed a strong fiction list for both adults and teens (Exile, Six Metres of Pavement, The Third Eye and many others) while still publishing books on every facet of Canadian history to inform Canadians that they have a lively, interesting, and important heritage.
+Dundurn has developed a fiction list for both adults and teens (Exile, Six Metres of Pavement, The Third Eye and many others) while still publishing books on facets of Canadian history.